 My professional life before pursuing my artistic journey was a path of helping others.
 From 2009-2010 I was accepted into a community apprenticeship program where I developed skills and insights to help my local community.
 Through that, I began working at a youth outreach agency that aided homeless youth from the ages of 17 to 24, and adults from 25+.
 With that experience, I joined a small group that works with HIV prevention and the health of young adults.
 Two years later I landed a job working with children from pre-school and high school age with disabilities.
 Later, I moved on to spend a year being an activities assistant to senior citizens whom I learned a lot and grew from as well.

-Of all of my achievements and experiences in my life so far I always thought that I have impacted my community in some way.
-Saving the world was not the goal, but I felt that in some way I was able to bring help and joy to those who needed it most within my reach.
+Of all of my achievements and experiences in my life so far, I always thought that I've impacted my community in some way.
+Saving the world was not the goal, but I felt that in some way I was able to bring help to those within my reach.
 In many ways, I became a better person after seeing the best in others.
 Being an artist is a gift, though being a good person is the prize.
 No matter where I go from here either being a solo handmade artist to an advocate, I always think that I can find ways to show the small piece of the world I live in what I am capable of.

 Thank you for reading my short bio, and accompanying me on my quest.
 My journey is just beginning, and as J.R.R Tolkien once wrote: "Not all those who wander are lost.".